OleksiiKova/rent-car-ireland/README.md

 - Django Template Language - templating engine
 - GitHub - for storing the code and for the projects Kanban board
 - Heroku - for hosting and deployement of this project
+- Heroku Scheduler - used to automate routine tasks, such as updating booking statuses to "completed" after the scheduled end date
 - Google Chrome Developer Tools - used during testing, debugging and making the website responsive
 - Google Fonts - used to import fonts
 - Git - version control tool
 - Font Awesome - used for the icons on the website
-- Coolors.co - used to choose the colours
-- Design.com - used to create logo
 - Am I Responsive - to show the website image on a range of devices
 - Lighthouse - used for performance auditing and optimization
-- Wave (wave.webaim.org) - used for accessibility testing and ensuring compliance with accessibility standards
+- [Wave](wave.webaim.org) - used for accessibility testing and ensuring compliance with accessibility standards
+- [OpenArt](openart.ai) - used for creating images
+- [Insmind](www.insmind.com) - used for creating transparent backgrounds for images
+- [LeafletJS](https://github.com/TravelTimN/ci-ifd-lead/blob/main/week4-leafletjs/leaflet.md) - used for embedding and interacting with maps on Locations page
+- [Design.com](www.design.com) - used for creating logo
+- [Coolors.co](https://coolors.co/) - used to choose the colours

 [Back To Top](#table-of-contents)